OPEC diplomacy up from Moscow to Caracas; action unlikely

 On Wednesday, Novak said he had spoken to OPEC Secretary General Abdulla al-Badri several days ago.

-"On the whole, we are in a dialogue, it has been formalized.
+"On the whole, we are in a dialogue, it has been formalised.
 As you know, we meet twice a year, discuss the perspectives for oil market development," he said.

 "We discuss various issues, local (issues), the ones which relate to shale oil production, oil refining, tax changes in different countries."